- Found in Arkansas in 2012, the largest alligator measured 13 feet 3 inches and weighed 1,380 pounds.

 - In Florida in 2020, a skull was found thought to belong to one of the biggest gators on record.
 Investigators estimate it may have weighed 1,043 pounds and measured 13 feet 10 inches.

-The alligator is part of the Crocodylia family.
-The alligator is closely related to the crocodile.
+The alligator is part of the Crocodylia family and is closely related to the crocodile.
 What distinguishes the former is its rounded, wide snout and black color.
 Also, with its jaw tight, you can only see the alligator’s upper teeth.
 Plus, it’s unlikely you’ll ever find the alligator and crocodile in the same habitat.

 Native to the southeastern United States, the alligator is one of the world’s largest reptiles.
 And how big it gets is surprising.
 Typically, alligators grow to between 400lbs – 800lbs and over 8 feet.
 Their muscular tails make up approximately half of their body length.